vonderchild/digital-forensics-lab/Lab 4/README.md

 ![images](files/images/images.png)

 If we enter the correct image name, the web application will display it back to us.
-But what if we try to enter a file name that’s not an image, like `/etc/passwd`?
+But what if we try to enter a file name that's not an image, like `/etc/passwd`?
 To our surprise, it will print out its contents.
 However, we just need to add some leading `../` before our file name `/etc/passwd`.

 ![path_traversal](files/images/path_traversal.png)